CusMeDroid/absenonline/README.md

-# absenonline
+# Absen Online
-Absen Online, this is an application for a thesis.
+this is an application for a thesis.